-Born in 1715 in South Lancashire, Thomas Braidwood studied at the University of Edinburgh and began a career in education to the children of wealthy families.
+Born in 1715 in South Lanarkshire, Thomas Braidwood studied at the University of Edinburgh and began a career in education to the children of wealthy families.
 At his home in Edinburgh’s Canongate, Braidwood privately instructed local students and especially enjoyed teaching mathematics.
 However, this changed in 1760 when a wealthy Leith wine merchant, Alexander Shirreff, asked Braidwood to teach his 10 year old deaf son, Charles, how to write.

 Evidently, Braidwood was eager for the challenge.
 In 1764, he founded Braidwood Academy just south of the Royal Mile along a street called St. Leonards.
 The building, which came to be known as “Dumbie House,” was the very first (private) school for deaf children in Britain and, some claim, in the world.

 Despite Braidwood’s good connections and enthusiasm towards this untapped educational market, Charles Shirreff (who would become a celebrated painter and portrait miniaturist) was his only pupil.
 However, soon enough, Dumbie House welcomed other wealthy pupils, including astronomer John Goodricke (1764-1786), Governor of Barbados Francis McKenzie (1754-1815, also Clan Chief of Highland Clan McKenzie, British MP, and a botanist with the Royal Society of London), and Scottish biographer John Philip Wood (1762-1838).